altocodenl/tagaway/readme.md

    - Show pictures according to the selected tags.
    - If there are selected pictures, toggle between browse mode & organize mode.
    - If query changes but selected pictures are still there, maintain their selection.
-   - Filter tags.

-   - show selected tags at top
+   - Filter tags when browsing.
-   - current tags show at top; tags that are on some, put below with +, then put the rest

    - Tag/untag.
+   - Filter tags when tagging/untagging.
    - Rotate pictures.
    - Delete pictures.
    - Refresh list of pictures if there's an upload in the background.